Unit A

 10/06/2025

-Baris Freed has been nominated for the RIBA ELAG Student Award 2025 for Contextual Design for his project titled ‘Candy Wrap Studios’ that combines a shared programme of Creative Workspace with Sports and establishes shared spaces both for local youth and the emerging artist community.
+Baris Freed has won the RIBA ELAG Student Award 2025 for Contextual Design for his project titled ‘Candy Wrap Studios’ that combines a shared programme of Creative Workspace with Sports and establishes shared spaces both for local youth and the emerging artist community.
 The project aims to off-set the erosion of spaces for cultural exchange and the everyday, that is fuelled by the profit-driven approach to development across Stratford.

 in connection with Unit A's investigations into Stratford Civic Centre (2024-25)